 While your chapter should be largely student-led and self-sufficient, our job at the national organization is to funnel information, ideas, and opportunities to keep momentum high and connect you to our network for resources, partnerships, and successful projects.
-To get a chapter started, ask a teacher or other school mentor to sign on, pull together at least six students to join, and complete an application.
+To get a chapter started, ask a teacher or other school mentor to sign on and complete an application.
 Make sure to follow procedures to get the chapter recognized with your administration or principal.

 Each Chapter receives a detailed NGSS Handbook that includes a sample charter, calendar, scripts for an induction and end of the year ceremony, documents, and sample promotional material.
-Chapters will also receive members-only access on the website to the NGSS Handbook, documents, promotional material, a student project database, and a profile page to record student stories and project details.
 Once you sign up, an email will be sent to you with detailed instructions.

 NGSS and STEM